 What is the law that God writes on our hearts and minds?
 Here are three things it is not:

 - It is not the law of Moses.
-As we saw in the last post, if God wrote the Ten Commandments on our hearts then Jesus died for nothing.
+If God wrote the Ten Commandments on our hearts then Jesus died for nothing.

 - It is not a new and improved version of the law.
 It is not the new commands of Jesus or the New Testament.
 We cannot please God by keeping a new law any more than we could please him by keeping an old one.

-- It is not the knowledge of right and wrong that was bestowed upon us – against the Lord’s wishes – by Adam.
+- It is not the knowledge of right and wrong that was bestowed upon us by Adam.

 So what is this law that the Lord writes on our hearts and minds and embeds in our very being?